 Quite often when people talk about rivers they will apply a grade to the river or a specific rapid.
-There are a number of different systems used throughout the world, but in most cases they use a numbers based system to class the features by increasing diffCanoeing Irelandlty.
-The following grades are taken from the CANOEING IRELAND proficiency awards scheme and are the system commonly used by Irish paddlers.
+There are a number of different systems used throughout the world, but in most cases they use a numbers based system to class the features by increasing difficulty.
+The following grades are taken from the ICU proficiency awards scheme and is the system commonly used by Irish paddlers.